WuZhuoran/Plant_Seedlings_Classification/PROJECT_PROPOSAL.md

 - Epcch 19: loss=0.62 acc=0.87

-After that, we suppose to use some different evaluation method and try a couple of different network model.
+After that, we will use some different evaluation methods and try a couple of different network models.

-And we have serval unique idea to solve this problem better.
+We will also propose serval unique idea to tacle this problem better.

 *	Generate mask for seeds by semantic segmentation:

-We could manually label some of the images, combine the data from kaggle and the tutorial from opencv and apply semi-supervised learning.
+We will manually label some of the images, combine the data from kaggle and the tutorial from opencv and apply semi-supervised learning.

 *	Use GAN to augment data: